 Trade and Market Development

 The recent tariffs and trade war with China left Kansas farmers with thousands of tons of corn, grain, and other crops rotting in fields.
-Prices for corn and soybeans aren’t as strong as farmers need them to be.
+Prices for corn, cattle, and soybeans aren’t as strong as farmers and ranchers need them to be.
 Now, the coronavirus has added another tremendous challenge to our entire economy, including our trading capabilities.
-Kansas must invest in developing a diverse portfolio so that our crops can be profitably sold to cooperative countries around the world.
+Kansas must invest in developing a diverse portfolio so that our crops and cattle can be profitably sold to cooperative countries around the world.

 Investment in Industrial Hemp